-- Make the marinade for the tuna.
-Combine the chopped parsley, dill, olive oil, mustard, capers, lemon juice until well mixed.
-Add vinaigrette to the tuna along with the mayo and mix well to combine.
-Stir in the chopped walnuts and season with salt and pepper.
+- Make the marinade for tuna.
+Combine parsley, dill, olive oil, mustard, capers, and lemon juice until well mixed.
+Add vinaigrette to tuna along with mayo and mix well to combine.
+Stir in walnuts and season with salt and pepper.

 - Assemble sandwiches.
 Top crusty bread with arugula, tuna salad, eggs, shallots, and olives followed by remaining bread.
 Serve.

 Have 20 minutes to spare and a can of tuna?
 Make this Mediterranean tuna salad with egg.
 Trust me, you won't regret it.
 Since the main ingredient is canned tuna, there is barely any cooking involved.
 Boil a couple of eggs, toast some walnuts and you are ready to assemble.